 Oktoberfest is renowned for its hearty Bavarian cuisine and, of course, its beer.
 Here are some must-try dishes and beverages:

-Food - and of course, beer - is served throughout the Oktoberfest grounds.
+Food and, of course, beer is served throughout the Oktoberfest grounds.
 The beer tents, which are the main attractions at Oktoberfest, indeed serve both beer and food.
 Each tent is operated by a different brewery and offers a unique atmosphere, but they all serve traditional Bavarian beer, primarily Märzen-style beer brewed specifically for Oktoberfest.
 This beer is amber in color, with a malty flavor and a slightly higher alcohol content than typical lagers.
 Visitors can enjoy the beer in liter-sized steins known as "Mass."
 The beer tents also feature extensive menus of traditional Bavarian cuisine, including many of the dishes listed above.

 It is a common misunderstanding that Oktoberfest is solely a beer festival where one can sample a variety of different beers.
 While breweries do indeed create unique brews for Oktoberfest, the truth is that each beer tent usually offers only its designated beer or occasionally a radler variant, which mixes their Oktoberfest beer with lemon soda.
 Therefore, visitors should not anticipate a selection of beers to choose from, as this expectation may lead to disappointment.